oowais/SimpleNotes/README.md

 # SimpleNotes
-A simple Angular Spring application for managing notes
+A simple Python=Flask-Angular application for managing notes